Man City planning to rival Real Madrid in move for Bayer Leverkusen midfielder Florian Wirtz - Paper Talk

 DAILY EXPRESS

-Young Wigan star trolls Everton with Liverpool gesture after scoring first goal in test event at new Bramley-Moore Dock stadium, holding up four fingers and both of his thumbs to display a 'six' in an apparent reference to the Reds' six European Cups.
+Young Wigan youngster Harrison Rimmer trolled Everton by holding up six fingers as a Liverpool gesture after scoring the first goal in a test event at the new Bramley-Moore Dock stadium, in reference to their Champions League trophies.

 Manchester United could end up spending another £25m on Casemiro after the midfielder revealed his determination to remain until the end of his contract.